tothanh100619997/iWeather-1/ReadMe.md

-iWeather written by Trinh Minh Cuong
+iWeather written by Thanh To Dep Trai

 for iOS class 30.
 Can convert from Celcius to Farenheight